Norristown Criminal Defense Lawyer

-Serving Clients Facing Criminal Charges in Montgomery County & Beyond
+Serving Clients Facing Criminal Charges in Montgomery County, PA

 With former members of the District Attorney's Office on staff, our criminal defense lawyers have ample insight into prosecutorial strategies.
-In addition, we maintain respectful and positive relationships with the DA's office.
-They know that we are sometimes open to plea bargains, but they are also well aware that we will take a case to trial when necessary.
+In addition, our Montgomery County criminal attorneys maintain respectful and positive relationships with the DA's office.
+They know that we are sometimes open to plea bargains, but they are also well aware that we will take a criminal case to trial when necessary.

-Our criminal defense law firm represents clients charged with the following felony and misdemeanor crimes in Norristown, Montgomery County, and throughout Pennsylvania:
+Our criminal defense law firm represents clients charged with the following felony and misdemeanor charges in Norristown, Montgomery County, and throughout Philadelphia, PA:

 - DUI (alcohol or drugs)

 - Domestic violence/Protection from Abuse